New Year Bumper Sale @ Rs. 1 X

 What is the effect of Azimo on the Heart?

-Azimo may have mild side effects on the heart.
-Most people will never see any effect on the heart.
+Azimo has very mild side effects on the heart.

 Azimo should not be taken with following medicines due to severe side effects it may cause to patients -